linan2/TensorFlow-speech-enhancement/README.md

 # This is a deep learning mapping based speech enhancement method.

 ## Attention:
+[make data](https://github.com/linan2/add_reverb2.git) before use this method you should have clean and corresponding noisy data.
 If your task is to do speech dereverberation, before running this code, you need cut data.
 If your task is to do feature enhancement, you can replace the log spetragram feature to other feature, e.g. MFCC